microchip-pic-avr-examples/pic16f17146-pressure-sensor-interface-mplab-mcc/README.md

     22 KΩ * 100 µA = 2200 mV

-Hence, DAC reference voltage cannot be set to FVR (4.048 mV) in case if VDD is 3.3 V as DAC needs to give an output of more than 2048 mV.
+Therefore, DAC reference voltage should be above 2.048 V. When VDD is 3.3 V, FVR with 4.096 V can not be used.

-DAC Reference voltage is VDD:
+DAC Reference voltage is set to VDD:

     3.3 V

-DAC 1 count can give output:
+DAC step count can give output resolution of:

-    3.3/256 = 0.1289 V or 12.89 mV
+    3.3/256 = 0.01289 V or 12.89 mV

-DAC 1 count can vary current in circuit:
+Therefore, DAC step count can vary current in the pressure sensor circuit:

     12.89 mV/22 KΩ = 0.586 uA;
-which means we can get good accuracy (less than 1 µA) using 8-Bit buffered DAC.
+which means circuit can be excited with good accuracy (less than 1 µA) using 8-Bit buffered DAC.

 **12-bit Diff ADC and OPA gain calculations for Pressure measurement:**